-Our team of passionate and dedicated language coaches will provide students with the support they need to achieve their language learning goals - whatever those may be.
+Our team of passionate and dedicated language coaches will provide you with the support you need to achieve your language learning goals - whatever those may be.

 To create a more aware, educated and inclusive community through the teaching of language and culture.

 Everything we do at CSL is about bringing people together.
 Our world is more interconnected than ever, but true connection is often lost as meaningful conversation is replaced with quick comments, likes, and impersonal interactions.

 We believe language is the key to connection.

 To truly understand a language, one must also understand the culture from which it comes.
 Our teachers provide a broader base for understanding languages by integrating cultural competence in our classes.
 This helps our students of all ages get in touch with a culture outside of their own and become global citizens.

 At CSL, we strive to inspire our students and community to pursue humanizing, cross-cultural conversation and connection that is fueled by confident communication.
 Before all else, our purpose is to foster community through connection.

 Whether in-person in the Chattanooga area or virtually across cities, states, and borders, we exist to bring people and cultures together.

 With a team of passionate and dedicated language instructors, CSL provides students with the structure and personal interaction they need to achieve their personal and professional goals in language acquisition and cultural understanding.

 "At Chattanooga School of Language, my daughter has done more than just checked off a box on our list of classes for her to take.
 She is actually acquiring a new language.
 I fully expect her to reach fluency.
 CSL is not drill and kill book work.
 The teacher and students speak to each other in the target language....just like parents teaching language to children at home.
 It really works!"